 Before proceeding with the installation, you should read the 'Safety practices and hazards' section at the start of this manual.
 You should also be completely familiar with the safety procedures required for operation of your spectrometer.

-You should refer to the diagram below during installation to help you identify the different parts of your VGA and pump module.
+During installation, refer to the following diagram to help you identify the different parts of your VGA and pump module.

 Figure 1.
-VGA-77 with AA module installed
+VGA 77 with AA module installed